-- 3.2.1 The Independent Adviser should assess and disclose its opinion clearly on each of the following areas: - (i) Rationale of the Corporate Proposal; - (ii) Material terms and structure of the Corporate Proposal;
+- 3.2.1 The Independent Adviser should assess and disclose its opinion clearly on each of the following areas: - (i) Rationale of the Corporate Proposal; - (ii) Material terms and structure of the Corporate Proposal; - (iii) Consideration involved in the Corporate Proposal; - (iv) Basis which was used to arrive at the consideration involved in the Corporate Proposal;

-- (iii) Consideration involved in the Corporate Proposal and the premium or discount represented by the consideration over the valuation base, if any; - (iv) Basis which was used to arrive at the consideration involved in the Corporate Proposal; - (v) Financial effects of the Corporate Proposal; - (vi) Prospects of the industry, listed issuer and subject matter; and - (vii) Risk factors. - 3.2.2 However, such disclosure does not discharge the Independent Adviser of its obligations to exercise its due care, skill and professional judgement.
-The Independent Adviser should exercise its professional judgement as to - (i) whether additional areas need to be covered; and - (ii) whether the Independent Adviser's opinion is justified and supported by reasonable grounds based on the areas assessed given the circumstances and intricacies of the Corporate Proposal. - 3.2.3 Having assessed the relevant areas, the Independent Adviser's final opinion should be drawn from its evaluation of each area assessed.
+- (v) Financial effects of the Corporate Proposal; - (vi) Prospects of the industry, listed issuer and subject matter; and - (vii) Risk factors. - 3.2.2 However, such disclosure does not discharge the Independent Adviser of its obligations to exercise its due care, skill and professional judgement.
+The Independent Adviser should exercise its professional judgement as to- - (i) whether additional areas need to be covered; and - (ii) whether the Independent Adviser's opinion is justified and supported by reasonable grounds based on the areas assessed given the circumstances and intricacies of the Corporate Proposal. - 3.2.3 Having assessed the relevant areas, the Independent Adviser's final opinion should be drawn from its evaluation of each area assessed.

-As a general rule of thumb, the Independent Adviser should -
+As a general rule of thumb, the Independent Adviser should-

-- 1. not rely entirely on the information provided by the listed issuer without undertaking some form of reasonableness check and where possible, corroborating such information with independent sources. - 2. consider the rationale for undertaking the Corporate Proposal and the anticipated impact of the Corporate Proposal on the listed issuer's business plans, strategies and prospects. - 3. consider alternative proposals if there are any, particularly those appearing in any of the licensed/regulated media, in evaluating the rationale for the Corporate Proposal and set out the reasons for its opinion vis-à-vis the alternative proposals.
+- 1. not rely entirely on the information provided by the listed issuer without undertaking some form of reasonableness check and where possible, corroborate such information with independent sources. - 2. consider the rationale for undertaking the Corporate Proposal and the anticipated impact of the Corporate Proposal on the listed issuer's business plans, strategies and prospects. - 3. consider alternative proposals, if any, in evaluating the rationale for the Corporate Proposal and set out the reasons for its opinion vis-à-vis the alternative proposals. - 4. provide its views on the basis of arriving at the consideration paid/received from an independent perspective notwithstanding that it was not involved in the commercial negotiations.

-- 4. provide its views on the basis of arriving at the consideration paid/received from an independent perspective notwithstanding that it was not involved in the commercial negotiations. - 5. comment and provide its views, if applicable, on the effects of the Corporate Proposal, including, but not limited to: - any dilution effect of the Corporate Proposal on the existing shareholders' interests and on net assets or earnings of the listed issuer; - (ii) how the Corporate Proposal is expected to contribute positively to the future earnings of the listed issuer; and - (iii) whether the earnings contribution from the subject matter is recurring or a one-off item. - 6. take into account the prospects of the relevant industry segment when assessing the prospects of the listed issuer and/or the subject matter.
-There should be adequate analysis on the specific industry segment/value chain/market that the subject matter is involved in rather than conducting an analysis from a generalised perspective. - 7. provide its views on the risk factors relating to the Corporate Proposal and consider whether there are additional risk factors that have not been dealt with in the main circular.
+- 5. comment and provide its views, if applicable, on the effects of the Corporate Proposal, including, but not limited to: - any dilution effect of the Corporate Proposal on the existing shareholders' interests and on net assets or earnings of the listed issuer; - (ii) how the Corporate Proposal is expected to contribute positively to the future earnings of the listed issuer; and - (iii) whether the earnings contribution from the subject matter is sustainable or a one-off item. - 6. take into account the prospects of the relevant industry segment when assessing the prospects of the listed issuer and/or the subject matter.
+There should be an in-depth analysis on the specific industry segment/value chain/market that the subject matter is involved in rather than conducting an analysis from a generalised perspective. - 7. provide its views on the risk factors relating to the Corporate Proposal and consider whether there are additional risk factors that have not been dealt with in the main circular.

 Listed Issuer B had announced that it proposes to acquire 100% equity interest in Target Company C from a Related Party.
 Target Company C is principally involved in and intends to stay focused in property development in Sarawak.

 In assessing the prospects of the property development industry, the Independent Adviser discussed the prospects of the property development industry in Malaysia and did not comment on the prospects of the property development industry in Sarawak.